PennyLaneAI/pennylane/code_together.md

 event!

 Q: Can a solution be created as a team? <br />
-A: Yes, teams comprising of more than one contributor can also submit solutions to Code Together issues.
+A: Yes, teams comprising more than one contributor can also submit solutions to Code Together issues.
 It is worth noting, that we will be able to give out physical swag for a single team member.